InjectiveLabs/solidity-contracts/demos/exchange-direct/README.md

 This demo goes through the following steps:

+## Overview

 1) deploy `ExchangeDemo` contract
 2) Fund the contract account with some USDT
 3) Call the smart-contract to deposit some USDT into the contract's subaccount
 4) Check contract deposits via contract query
 5) Call the smart-contract to withdraw some USDT from the contract's subaccount
 6) Check contract deposits again to check the withdrawal worked
-6) Call the smart-contract to create a derivative limit order using contract's deposit
+7) Call the smart-contract to create a derivative limit order on the INJ/USDT perpetual market using the contract's deposit
-7) Check that the order was created
+8) Check that the order was created

+Note: INJ has 18 decimals and USDT has 6 decimals.

 ## Requirements